-OmniGo is three circulator service routes serving the communities of Chino Hills, Grand Terrace and Yucaipa.
-OmniGo features 16-passenger vehicles and fixed route fares, enabling residents of these communities to have access to major area destinations.
-Frequency of the circulators ranges from 30 to 70 minutes and all three routes provide service on weekends.
-For more information, go to the OmniGo page.
+OmniGo consists of three circulator service routes serving the communities of Chino Hills, Grand Terrace and Yucaipa.
+OmniGo service features 16-passenger vehicles and fixed route fares, enabling residents of these communities to have access to major area destinations, including middle-schools and high-schools, senior centers, and shopping centers.
+Frequency of the circulators ranges from 30 to 70 minutes and all the routes provide service on weekends.